Flabbergastion/Summative-Lab-Flask-SQLAlchemy-Workout-Application-Backend/README.md

 # Workout Tracker API

+## Project Description

 A complete Flask-based REST API for tracking workouts and exercises, built with SQLAlchemy ORM and Marshmallow for data validation and serialization.
+This application allows personal trainers to manage workouts and exercises with comprehensive relationship tracking, including sets, reps, and duration data.

 ## Features